molevol-ub/bitacora/README.md

 ##### Notes on the importance of selecting a confident curated database

-The proteins included in the database to be used as query (FPDB) in the protein search is really important; indeed, the inclusion of unrelated or bad annotated proteins could lead to the identification and annotation of proteins unrelated to the focal gene family and can inflate the number of sequences identified.
+The proteins included in the database (FPDB) and that will be used as query in similarity-based searches are really important.
+The inclusion of proteins or protein fragments unrelated with the focal gene family will lead to false positive identifications.

-On the other hand, if possible, we recommend to include proteins from phylogenetically-close species to increase the power of identifying proteins, particularly in fast-evolving and divergent gene families.
-If your organism of interest does not have an annotated genome of a close related species, we suggest to perform a second BITACORA round (step 3 described in the manuscript), including in the query database (sFPDB) the sequences identified in the first round, along with a new HMM profile build with these sequences.
-This step may facilitate the identification of previously undetected related divergent sequences.
+On the other hand, if possible, we recommend including proteins from phylogenetically close species to increase the power of similarity-based searches, particularly in fast-evolving and old gene families.
+If the organism of interest does not have an annotated genome of a close related species, we recommend to perform a second BITACORA round (step 3 described in the manuscript; Figure 1), by including in the query database (sFPDB) all sequences identified in the first round along with a new HMM profile built with these updated protein set.

 ### 4.2.
 Protein mode